Cheong2K/RPi/README.md

 1. Prerequisites

-	Install Noobs 1.7.0 (Linux kernel version 4.1.17) first:
+	Install NOOBS 1.8.0 (Linux kernel version 4.1.18) first:

 		https://www.raspberrypi.org/downloads/noobs/

-	Note: this package is only for kernel 4.1.17
+	Note: this package is only for kernel NOOBS or above

 2. WiFi